mysociety/citizenconnect/README.md

     ./manage.py syncdb

 This will ask you if you wish to create a Django superuser, which you'll use to access the citizenconnect admin interface.
-You can always do it later with `./manage.py createsuperuser`, but there's no harm in doing it now either, just remember the details you choose!
+Don't bother, we'll load a precreated one in a minute.

+### Add all the tables and columns we manage with South

     ./manage.py migrate

-### To reload the initial data

-    ./manage.py flush

 ### Gather all the static files in one place
     ./manage.py collectstatic --noinput

+### Add some users which are useful for development
+    ./manage.py loaddata organisations/fixtures/development_users.json

+### Load the organisations we deal with
+    ./manage.py loaddata organisations/fixtures/phase_2_organisations.json

+### If you ever need to reload the data, you can run
+    ./manage.py flush
+    ./manage.py migrate --fake
+(Because you just flushed South's records of what was migrated, but the structure is still the same) Then you can re-run the loaddata commands from above